 Tax liability is the duty of person liable for tax to pay the amount of tax specified by law.
 The fulfilment of tax liability is a fundamental obligation of the person liable for tax and must be met regardless of any other obligations.
 The tax is calculated in the tax calculation (e.g. corporate income tax return) or determined with a tax assessment decision issued by tax authority (e.g. tax assessment decision relating to real property transactions).
 The fundamental and most frequent method of fulfilling tax liability is on the basis of self-assessment.
-The tax payer calculates the tax due for payment by himself, taking into account the determined tax base, tax relief and rates.
-The tax assessment decision on the basis of the taxpayer's tax declaration or under the tax control procedure.
+The taxpayer calculates the tax due for payment by himself, taking into account the determined tax base, tax relief and rates.
+The tax assessment decision is another way of fulfilling tax liability.
+The tax authority issues an assessment decision on the basis of the taxpayer's tax declaration or under the tax control procedure.